Elonius/BoeingSocialResponsibility/BoeingPresentation.md

 <!-- ^ Talking points ^
 This in turn increases productivity, quality, creativity and innovation.

-Having diverse employees, business partners and community relationships is vital to creating advanced aerospace products and services for our diverse customers around the world.
+Having diverse employees, business partners and community relationships is vital to creating advanced aerospace products and services for their diverse customers around the world.
 -->

 # Negative Press and Lawsuits